Your search results

 What to do if you find errors

-Report all errors on your credit report to the credit bureau reporting this information.
-You can follow directions on the credit report to have inaccuracies removed.
-The Consumer Financial Protection Bureau mandates that the credit reporting company must investigate the dispute within 30 days of receiving it.
+Report all errors on your credit report to the credit bureau reporting the information.
+You can follow directions on the credit report to have inaccuracies removed, and the Consumer Financial Protection Bureau mandates that the credit reporting company must investigate the dispute within 30 days of receiving it.

-Prequalification is usually based on self-reported financial information and does not involve a hard credit check.
-This may mean it’s less accurate and may change some when you reach preapproval.
-During preapproval, all of the data is verified through full documentation and credit check.
+Prequalification is usually based on self-reported financial information and doesn’t involve a hard credit check.
+This may mean it’s less accurate and may change when you reach preapproval.
+During preapproval, all your data is verified through full documentation and a credit check.
+It’s one of the biggest steps to buying a house for the first time.

 Preapproval requires submitting tax returns, paycheck stubs, a list of debts, and proof of assets.
-Once the lender completes this process, they are able to commit to providing a loan to you.
+Once the lender completes this process, they can commit to providing you with a loan.

-Once you receive that preapproval letter, don’t make any significant financial decisions.
-Avoid opening any new loans or making large purchases.
+Once you receive that preapproval letter, don’t make any significant financial decisions, and avoid opening any new loans or making large purchases.
 Talk to your loan officer about any decisions you make that could impact your credit.

-Most often, mortgage preapproval takes some time, but once you hear about being approved, you’ll receive a preapproval letter within 24 hours.
-It typically remains active for 60 to 90 days.
-That’s when first-time home buyers begin the steps to buying a house, house hunting, and going to open houses or showings.
+Mortgage preapproval is easier than in the past, with online applications and a more seamless experience.
+It may take a little time to collect all the documents you need, but once you hear that you’ve been approved, you’ll generally receive a preapproval letter within 24 hours.
+It typically remains active for 60 to 90 days, and that’s when first-time home buyers typically begin the steps to buying a house, including house hunting and going to open houses or showings.

-How to Calculate Affordability Budgeting for Your Dream Home
+How to Calculate Affordability and Budget for Your Dream Home

-As you work through the steps to buying a house, you certainly need to think about what your options are but also what your financial goals are.
+As you work through the steps to buying a house, you certainly need to think about your options and your financial goals.

 Your lender has told you what they can provide to you in a loan, but that doesn’t mean you should spend that much on a home price.
 You need to be comfortable with the monthly payments and find the best mortgage terms for your needs.
-A mortgage calculator can help you.
+So, asking yourself “How much house can I afford as a first-time home buyer?” is normal, and a mortgage calculator can help you.

-To determine what the lender thinks you can afford, they will look at your debt-to-income ratio (DTI).
+To determine what the lender thinks you can afford, they’ll look at your debt-to-income ratio (DTI).
 This determines how much money you have left over after paying your monthly expenses to cover the cost of a mortgage payment.
-Typically, lenders want your expenses to be under 28% of your monthly income, but some may approve at a higher rate.
+Typically, lenders want your expenses to be under 28% of your monthly income, but some may approve a higher rate.

-Take a minute to use an affordability calculator from Ben Munson, Loan Officer.
-This can give you an idea of the ideal price range for you based on your income, savings, down payment, and expenses.
+Take a minute to use our affordability calculator to get an idea of the ideal price range for you based on your income, savings, down payment, and expenses.

-Don’t forget to add in other costs, including the principal payment (the amount you’re paying back over time), the interest (the fee for borrowing), any property taxes applicable in your area, home insurance costs, and private mortgage insurance (PMI) if you are making a down payment of less than 20%.
-Depending on where you buy, you may also have to pay a homeowners association (HOA) fee.
+Costs that go into your monthly payment include the principal payment (the amount you’re paying back over time), the interest (the fee for borrowing), any property taxes applicable in your area, home insurance costs, and private mortgage insurance (PMI) if you’re making a down payment of less than 20%.
+Depending on where you buy, you may also have to pay a homeowners’ association (HOA) fee.

-Next, consider the costs you’ll have to update and maintain the home.
+Next, consider the costs of updating and maintaining the home.
 That may include:

 • Utility costs